 Cons:

-- User interface is easy to use, but could be improved upon
+- Easy-to-use interface, but could be improved upon

 Download link: http://www.ntop.org/get-started/download/